-Global Covenant of Mayors: Mayor Burke joined other mayors around the world in support of the Paris Climate Agreement in the fall of 2016.
+Global Covenant of Mayors: Mayor Burke joined other mayors around the world in fall 2016 by signing a historic agreement to achieve net-zero emissions region-wide by 2050 in support of the Paris Climate Agreement.

 Green Communities Grant: Received a grant for $250,000 from the state to upgrade lighting to LED in several school buildings: hallway and stairwell lighting in the McGlynn school, exterior lighting in the Brooks and Roberts schools, and all building lighting in the Curtis Tufts School.